-Pre-Class Quizzes (10 points)
+Session (Pre-Class) Quizzes (10 points)

-Before each module, you will have an opportunity to respond to a short (5 min) quiz based on the module's content/readings for that day.
-There will be a total of 18 quizzes, one for each module.
+Before each Session, you will have an opportunity to respond to a short (5 min) quiz based on the Session's content/readings for that day.
+There will be a total of 14 quizzes, one for each Session (except for 4 Sessions which have a deliverable due or a guest speaker).
 There is no make up for quizzes.

-Class Participation/Contribution (20 points)
+Class Participation/Contribution (25 points)

-A large part of the module will be devoted to discussing the case for the day, if assigned.
+A large part of the Session will be devoted to discussing the case for the day, if assigned.
 References to the text and other readings will be in light of the case and rarely for their own sake.
-It is imperative therefore that you do the assigned reading for the module in advance.
-The following steps are recommended in terms of preparing for a case for a given class module:
+It is imperative therefore that you do the assigned reading for the Session in advance.
+The following steps are recommended in terms of preparing for a case for a given class Session: